KeisGSmit/5IngredientFoods/README.md

 - Looking at the interactive systems discussed so far:
     - The ability to update and delete recipes
-        - only the user who created the recipe is able to update and delte that recipe
+        - Only the user who created the recipe is able to update and delete that recipe
         - The update button will redirect a user to a form that is filled with that recipe's data
-        - The delete button will trigger a modal for defensive programming and on the modal, the delete button will delete the recipe
+        - The delete button will trigger a modal for defensive programming and on the modal; the delete button will delete the recipe
     - The gallery/catalogue of recipe cards to click on
-        - each recipe will be in a card which when clicked on will take you to that recipe's page
+        - Each recipe will be in a card which when clicked on will take you to that recipe's page
-        - there will be a search bar above all the cards that allows the users to search for recipe names
+        - There will be a search bar above all the cards that allows the users to search for recipe names
     - The form on the landing page
-        - A user is able to fill out that form and message the admin, but due to the API not being installed, only a flashed message will appear
+        - A user is able to fill out that form and message the admin, but due to the API not being installed; only a flashed message will appear
-        - All form elements require data or else the form will nto submit
+        - All form elements require data or else the form will not submit
     - The update form
         - As discussed above the recipe's site will have a update button
         - clicking on it will redirect the user to a populated form
-        - data can be changed there and be resubmitted to change the original recipe
+        - Data can be changed there and be resubmitted to change the original recipe
     - The submission form to submit recipes
-        - there are input fields to enter data
+        - There are input fields to enter data
-        - if more ingredients/instructions need to be added there will be a button that "reveals"/"adds" more input fields
+        - If more ingredients/instructions need to be added there will be a button that "reveals"/"adds" more input fields
-        - on submission the form's data will get pushed to the database where the recipe will be on display in the "Find" section
+        - On submission the form's data will get pushed to the database where the recipe will be on display in the "Find" section
     - The appliance page to promote appliances for the page owner
-        - This will be a simple gallery that will send a user to the site selling that appliances
+        - This will be a simple gallery that will send a user to the site selling those appliances
     - There will be a log in and registration form for a user to register and log into
         - So that users can share recipes and delete/update their own